These are short definitions for terms used across gout.care.

 Urate-lowering therapy

-Medicines that lower uric acid over time, either by helping the body make less or remove more.
+Long-term medicines that lower uric acid over time, either by helping the body make less or remove more.
 Common names include allopurinol, febuxostat, and probenecid.

-Why it matters: these medicines are different from flare rescue medicines.
+Why it matters: these are different from flare rescue medicines.
 They target long-term crystal burden rather than immediate pain.

 Deeper source: Gout action guide